aiven/devportal/docs/platform/concepts/authentication-tokens.rst

 Authentication tokens
 =====================

 An authentication token allows a user to programmatically access resources instead of using their username and password.
-The usage of authentication tokens rather than user crednetials has many benefits:
+The usage of authentication tokens rather than user credentials has many benefits:

 - Multiple tokens can be generated for different apps or use cases unlike a single set of user credentials for everything.
 - The limited lifespan of authentication tokens reduce the security risk of being exposed.